Cadillac XLR: XLR-V

 The Cadillac XLR-V is a high-performance variant of the XLR and part of the first-generation V-Series.
-Cadillac gave the public its first glimpse of the supercharged XLR-V in its Super Bowl commercial, which aired February 6, 2005.
+Cadillac gave the public its first glimpse of the supercharged XLR-V in a commercial that aired during Super Bowl XXXIX on February 6, 2005.
 Super Bowl MVP Deion Branch was also awarded an XLR.
 The car was formally introduced at the 2005 New York International Auto Show.

 The XLR-V used the same supercharged Northstar LC3 V8 as the STS-V, although output was reduced somewhat.
 For the XLR-V, the engine produced 443 hp and 414 lb.ft.
 The supercharger and four intercooler cores were built into the intake manifold.
 A six-speed automatic transmission, larger brakes from the Z51 Corvette, and 19-inch wheels were used.

 The XLR-V could accelerate to 60 mph in 4.6 seconds according to Car and Drivers tests.
 The magazine also timed it at 11.3 seconds to 100 mph and recorded a 13.0 second quarter mile at 110 mph.
 Its top speed was electronically limited to 155 mph.

-The base price of the XLR-V in the United States went from $97,485 ($ in dollars) at launch to $104,215 ($ in dollars) by the end of its run in 2009.
+The base price of the XLR-V in the United States went from $97,485 at launch to $104,215 by the end of its run in 2009.